 - Modification of Services.
 Aeris will use commercially reasonable efforts to keep the Aeris Services up to date with industry developments relevant to that Aeris Service.
 You acknowledge that we engage in a process of continuous improvement of our technology and services and, subject to our compliance with this Section 2, have the right to modify our services across our customer base from time to time without your consent.
 If we create material new functionality for any existing Aeris Services, or offer new services that will be considered Aeris Services, we reserve the right to make the new functionality or Aeris Services available for an additional charge.

 - Modification of APIs.
-If we change, discontinue or deprecate any APIs, we will use commercially reasonable efforts to continue supporting the previous version of any such API for 12 months unless doing so would pose a security risk or intellectual property issue, would be economically or technically burdensome, or if the change is needed to comply with the law or requests of relevant stakeholders, including Carriers or governmental entities.
+If we change, discontinue or deprecate any APIs, we will use commercially reasonable efforts to continue supporting the previous version of any such API for 12 months unless doing so would pose a security risk or intellectual property issue, would be economically or technically burdensome, or if the change is needed to comply with the law or requests of relevant stakeholders, including Wireless Providers or governmental entities.

 - Notice of Changes.
 If we contemplate any modification of an existing Aeris Service that is not covered by subsection (d) (i) through (iv) below, we agree to provide reasonable prior notice of such change to you and to cooperate in good faith with you, at no additional charge, to minimize the impact on your business and your End Users, including making the changes with adequate notice and support and implementing them smoothly.
 Our support and maintenance obligations to you will extend to any such updated Aeris Service.
 We will post notice of all changes made on the Aeris Sites and, for any changes that we think are material, will use reasonable efforts to notify you by email to the designated contact in your Account.
-Except for emergency changes required to protect any Aeris Service, any Carrier or any customers, all changes will take effect thirty (30) days from the date we post notice of the change on the Aeris Sites.
+Except for emergency changes required to protect any Aeris Service, any Wireless Provider or any customers, all changes will take effect thirty (30) days from the date we post notice of the change on the Aeris Sites.
 Your continued use of the Aeris Sites or any Aeris Services indicates your acceptance of such change.
 You should check the Aeris Sites periodically for any changes.

 - Excluded Changes.
 Changes that fall within any of the following categories will be treated as an amendment of the applicable Services Agreement between us: